matejsemancik/astral-visuals/README.md

 # astral-visuals

 Just some Processing sketches.
-Source code for visuals we use in [Soul Ex Machina](https://www.facebook.com/SoulExMachinaDnB).
+Source code for visuals we use at [Soul Ex Machina](https://www.facebook.com/SoulExMachinaDnB).

 ![](demo-gif.gif)